DevExpress-Examples/how-to-calculate-the-contribution-of-quarterly-sales-to-total-yearly-sales/Readme.md

 # How to Calculate a Contribution of Individual Quarter Sales to Grand Total Sales

-This example shows how to calculate a contribution of individual quarter sales to the year sales.
+This example shows how to calculate a contribution of individual quarter sales to the grand total sales.
 Refer to the [Intermediate Level Aggregations](https://docs.devexpress.com/Dashboard/115870) topic for more information.

 ![screenshot](/images/screenshot.png)